Welcome to our gallery showcasing the artfully minimalist Travel House, a home designed by Brain Factory.

 Beside the bed, a wall-sized closet is hidden by slabs of glossy white, meshing with the clean and minimalist tone of the rest of the home.
 The hardwood flooring continues within this room as well.

-The master bath sports a similar mixture of glossy whites, light grey concrete, and rich natural wood.
+The primary bath sports a similar mixture of glossy whites, light grey concrete, and rich natural wood.
 The vanity once again boasts a rectangular vessel sink over hardwood countertop.

 The sleek white cabinetry panels are hardware-less for an immaculate, minimalist look.
 The sink features very modern wall-mounted plumbing.